 If you’re looking for the original challah recipe, don’t worry, it’s still here!

-This recipe can also be found in The New Yiddish Kitchen; gluten-free and kosher paleo recipes for the holidays and every day, which will be on shelves in March of 2016!
-It’s available for preorder now.
+This recipe can also be found in The New Yiddish Kitchen; gluten-free and kosher paleo recipes for the holidays and every day, which is an absolute must-have for anyone who misses Jewish comfort food.Print

 In a small bowl, combine the yeast, warm water and 1 tablespoon of the honey.
 Stir to combine and set aside for 5 minutes.